 Outline of the Procedure

-To pursue an individualized major, a student should contact the Registrar's office.
+To pursue an individualized major, a student should contact the Office of Re-Enrollment.
 The basic procedure is outlined below.

 The individualized major will draw courses from at least two departments and will not exceed 45 hours, 18 of which must be at the 300 level or above.
 Students pursuing individualized majors must complete the usual Core requirements and any other requirements specific to the degree (BA/BS) they are pursuing.